Following the tragic loss of his grandmother due to a fall at home, Kelvin Summoogum founded MiiCare

 and devoted his life to preventing such a thing from happening to others.

-Kelvin’s grandmother lived alone at home and like most elderly people, she resented the idea of moving to a care home.
+Kelvin’s grandmother lived alone at home and like most older people, she resented the idea of moving to a care home.
 Instead, she wanted to spend the rest of her life in her house – her place of heritage which she and her husband worked all their life for.

 Sadly, one evening she fell, broke her hip and stayed on the cold floor in pain and agony for many hours before she received help.
 She succumbed to her injuries 3 years later.
 Caring for her during those 3 years was extremely difficult.